arduino-cmake/Arduino-CMake-NG/README.md

 ## Installation

+First, make sure to download the [latest release](https://github.com/arduino-cmake/Arduino-CMake-NG/releases) of the framework.
-A complete installation guide can be found in the [Installation](https://github.com/arduino-cmake/arduino-cmake/wiki/Installation) Wiki page.
+Further instructions can be found in the [Installation](https://github.com/arduino-cmake/arduino-cmake/wiki/Installation) Wiki page.

 ## Documentation